apache/incubator-wayang/wayang-docs/src/main/resources/getting_start/writting_wayang_plan/index.md

     See the License for the specific language governing permissions and limitations under the License.
 layout: default
-title: "Writting a Plan in Wayang"
+title: "Writting a Wayang Plan"
 previous:
     url: /
     title: previous